OotyOoty

 Best for: Every marketer.
 GA4 is the baseline.

-Honest limitation: The natural language querying still misunderstands complex questions.
+Honest take: The natural language querying still misunderstands complex questions.
 The predictive features need meaningful conversion volume to work.
 For a full walkthrough of setting up and using GA4 effectively, see the GA4 setup guide.

 Pricing: Free (standard).
 GA4 360 from $50K/year.